AlandSailingRobots/sailingrobot/Documentation/Git & Workflow Guide.md

 ```
 $ git checkout develop                      // Switches to the develop branch
-$ git pull origin develop                   // Pull the latest version of the develop branch
+$ ./codebase.sh update                      // Pull the latest version of the develop branch
 $ git checkout waypoint_manager             // Switches back to the feature branch
 $ git merge develop                         // Merge develop into waypoint_manager
 ```

 This is good practice to first merge the develop branch into the feature branch.
 Any merge conflicts will come up here and should be fixed before merging the code back into develop.